 The very meeting itself was an example of new technology being employed.
-As Covid-19 began its insidious spread, the pandemic forced the postponement of the first meeting planned for March, 2019.
-California, followed by much of the rest of the United States and the world, was forced into lockdown for this once in a generation pandemic.
-Instead of an in-person meeting with many task force members in attendance in the Commission's meeting room, it joined millions of other meetings by moving to an online, digital platform.
+As COVID-19 began its insidious spread, the pandemic forced the postponement of the first meeting planned for March, 2019.
+California, followed by much of the rest of the United States and the world, was forced into lockdown for this once-in-a-generation pandemic.
+Instead of holding an in-person meeting with the many task force members in attendance in the Commission's meeting room, the Task Force joined millions of others by moving its meeting to an online, digital platform.
 And thus, the very first meeting of the DTTF in April, 2020 was via Zoom.